What are floor boxes?

-Combination: These boxes have both an electrical outlet and a data connector, and can be used to power and connect devices simultaneously.
+Combination: These boxes have both an electrical outlet and a data connector and can be used to power and connect devices simultaneously.

 There is a range of heavy-duty floor boxes available that are specifically designed for specialist areas.
 For example, there is a range of waterproof and dustproof floor boxes that protect the inner box from outside elements.
 These are commonly found in areas such as shopping malls, convention centres, museums, airports and on the streets.
-These areas are regularly exposed to dust, grime and are regularly washed down.
+These areas are regularly exposed to dust and grime and are regularly washed down.

 How are floor boxes wired?